IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It is worth noting that if LAG is not supported within the domain controlled by the P-PNC, the P-PNC can configure the multi-layer single-domain IP link as soon as the underlay multi-layer single- domain Ethernet link is either discovered by the P-PNC or configured by the MDSC at the MPI.
+It is worth noting that if LAG is not supported within the domain controlled by the P-PNC, the P-PNC can configure the multi-layer single-domain IP link as soon as the underlay multi-layer single-domain Ethernet link is either discovered by the P-PNC or configured by the MDSC at the MPI.
 However, if LAG is supported the P-PNC has not enough information to know whether the discovered/configured multi-layer single-domain Ethernet link would be: